Aetherxn/Azure-Security-Lab/7.Phishing-investigation/README.md

 ---

+## Problem

+A user reported a suspicious email impersonating a trusted service provider.
+The email contained a link to a fake login page designed to capture credentials using a lookalike domain.

+---

 ## Technologies Used

 - Microsoft Sentinel (SIEM) — log correlation, IOC analysis, investigation
 - Microsoft Defender for Office 365 — email and phishing analysis
 - Microsoft Entra ID — identity and sign-in log correlation
 - Azure Monitor — log visibility and telemetry

----

-## Scenario

-A user reported a suspicious email impersonating a trusted service provider.
-The email contained a link to a fake login page designed to capture credentials using a lookalike domain.

 ---